charmed-kubernetes/kubernetes-docs/pages/k8s/charm-kubernetes-worker.md

 ## Scale out

-To add additional compute capacity to your Kubernetes workers, you may `juju add-unit` scale the cluster of applications.
-They will automatically join any related kubernetes-master, and enlist themselves as ready once the deployment is complete.
+To add additional compute capacity to your Kubernetes workers, you may `juju add-unit kubernetes-worker` to scale the cluster.
+The new units will automatically join any related kubernetes-master, and enlist themselves as ready once the deployment is complete.

 ## Snap Configuration